oscabape10/Oscar-J-Abarca-Pena-CV/README.md

  <p align="center"> | <a href=#recent-projects>Recent projects</a> | <a href=#education>Education</a> | <a href=#experience>Experience</a> | <a href=#interests>Interests</a> | </p>

-A full-stack developer looking to switch careers from Finance to Web Development.
+A front end Developer looking to switch careers from Finance to Web Development.
 I studied an Industrial Engineering degree at UNI (National Universty of Engineering) Managua, Nicaragua.
 In 2002 I moved to London to improved and master my English as a language leading to persue a career in Finance.
-Through the years since, I have worked as Accountant and Financial Analyst in many companies and Financial Services around London including a top four accountancy firm, From blue-chip companies to startups and FinTech (HSBC-PWC-TOG-Strategy&-Funding Circle-BGC Partners).
+Through the years since, I have worked as Accountant and Financial Analyst in many companies and Financial Services around London including a top four accountancy firm, from blue-chip companies to startups and FinTech (HSBC-PWC-TOG-Strategy&-Funding Circle-BGC Partners).

 Having been working as a Finance Analyst for the past 6 years, my career lead me to realize that it will be necessary to learn VBA coding as a language to automate my work in Excel, subsequently this gave me a flavour in coding, taking an interest in Web development.